Jungian Analyst in Training

 Dreams have always been of great importance in my life.
 I have been a wild dreamer since my childhood and have had very powerful dreams in my teens and in times of transition in my life.
 Often times, especially in my teens and early twenties, I was left bewildered by my dreams, not knowing how to work with them or understand them.
 I would wake up knowing that I was given a message, but all the dream dictionaries in the world brought me only so far, back in the same clouds of confusion again.
 This all changed when I came across Carl Jung's work.
 In many ways, I realised inner work only really started when I started Analyses.
 Before that, I was hopping around my deep unconscious, believing to do inner work but it was mere a distraction for the alchemists call 'the great work' that lied ahead.
 And so the choice was clear: I had found a true teacher I wanted to learn from: Carl Gustav Jung.

 I come from an entrepreneurial background of 10 years where I build 2 companies and managed teams from an early age.
-Years ago, this part of my life was completed and I decided to start my studies at the Jungian Academy.
-At this moment, I am in Training and researching the effect of the electro-magnetic field of the heart - and working with the pulse of the heart - on the individuation journey.
+Years ago, this part of my life was completed and I decided to be trained as a Jungian Analyst at the Jungian Academy, The Netherlands.
+At this moment, I’m researching the effect of the electro-magnetic field of the heart - and working with the pulse of the heart - on the individuation journey.
 This bodywork with the (heart)pulse comes from my training with the founder of the Tibetan Pulsing School as well as my deeper research into the world of Tao and Tibet where this ancient practice used to be part of life.

 Because of a deep love, longing and passion for the sacred feminine, I have devoted myself fully to the rediscovering and recovering of the role of the body of the feminine for the whole.
 My research is therefor focused on both the individual journey as well as on the collective role of the female body.
 You can follow my writings inspired by my research on this website.